Dis90/plugin.video.discoveryplus/README.md

 - Favorites

 # Login fails?
-You can use cookies exported from Chrome to fix login issues.
+If you are experiencing problems with login example "Error logging in.
+Invalid Arkose token." you can use cookies exported from Chrome to fix login issues.
 Use <a href="https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid">Get cookies.txt</a>
  to export cookies and from addon settings specify location of cookies.txt.